FabianMaeurer/TensorCategories.jl/docs/src/CoherentSheaves.md

 where ``\otimes'``is the monoidal product of ``Coh(X\times X\times X)``.
 Similar for morphisms.

-Objects in this category are of type
+CategoryObjects in this category are of type

 ```
-ConvolutionObject <: Object
+ConvolutionCategoryObject <: CategoryObject
 ```

 while the convolution category is of type